Coherent sheaves on the stack of Langlands parameters: The stack of arithmetic Langlands parameters

-At the end of this subsection, we introduce what we call spectral Deligne-Lusztig stacks.
+At the end of this subsection, we introduce what we call spectral Deligne-Lusztig stacks and their unipotent versions.
 Recall that we assume that $\widetilde F/F$ is tamely ramified.
 But we suggest readers to go through the construction in the simpler situation when $\widetilde F/F$ is unramified (so $\bar\tau=1$) for the first time reading.